ietf-scitt/use-cases/scitt-components.md

 SCITT provides a set of components enabling Supply Chain, Integrity, Transparency and Trust.
 (See [What Is SCITT][WHAT_IS_SCITT])
-But what are the scenarios that SCITT enables?
+But what are the scenarios, projects and products that SCITT enables?
 This collection of docs will describe the core components of SCITT, and how it can be enabled and extended to support a breadth of use cases.

 As SCITT is in active design through the [IETF SCITT working group][SCITT_IETF_WG], these documents aim to facilitate various design discussions, based on a set of SCITT primitives and scenarios that benefit from the SCITT primitives.